james-d-mitchell/Jones/README.md

-Counting idempotents in a monoid of partitions
+Enumeration of idempotents in planar diagram monoids
 =====

-The code in this project can be used to count idempotents in the Jones, Motzkin, and Kauffman monoids, and is based on [Idempotent statistics of the Motzkin and Jones monoids](http://arxiv.org/abs/1507.04838) by Igor Dolinka, James East, Athanasios Evangelou, Desmond FitzGerald, Nicholas Ham, James Hyde, and Nicholas Loughlin.
+The code in this project can be used to count idempotents in the Jones, Motzkin, and Kauffman monoids, and is based on [Enumeration of idempotents in planar diagram monoids](http://arxiv.org/abs/1507.04838) by Igor Dolinka, James East, Athanasios Evangelou, Desmond FitzGerald, Nicholas Ham, James Hyde, Nicholas Loughlin, and James Mitchell.

 ### Installation
 In your terminal of choice, perform the following steps to install this project.